Edgeberry/Edgeberry-HWCartridge-EdgeExplorer/README.md

 <img src="documentation//Edgeberry_Explorer_Cartridge_rendering.png" align="right" width="50%"/>

 The Edgeberry **Edge Explorer Hardware Cartridge** is designed to explore ideas by easily connecting sensors, actuators and other peripherals to your Edgeberry system.
-The connector allows a robust connection to modules/breakouts from several commonly used ecosystems.
+The connector allows a robust connection to modules/breakouts from several ecosystems  (e.g. Grove, Crowtail, STEMMA, ... ).

 #### Interfaces:
 - 5x Digital in/out (PWM on D1)